To introduce the epidemiological aspects of infectious diseases of Public Health importance for adapting effective control and

 Principles and methods of disease transmission, control and prevention

-characteristics of asymptomatic infections, interplay of environment and host in disease transmission for the
+asymptomatic infections, interplay of environment and host in disease transmission for the communicable diseases of

 Currently acceptable methods of control and prevention for each disease discussed

 Current status of infectious and communicable disease control programs of Kingdom of Saudi Arabia

 Immunisation programmes planning, implementation and evaluation

 The study strategy will consist of lectures and visits to offices of the concerned health programs.
 The teaching will be shared